The scale of brain injury in Ireland

 Our Clubhouses provide vital peer support, group rehabilitation and cognitive rehabilitation to enhance independence and encourage learning new skills.

 Our transitional living service is a bridge for brain injury survivors to prepare to return to independent living.
 It provides intensive rehabilitation and support in a residential setting Monday to Friday from 6 weeks up to 6 months.

 Number of beds: 79

-Our unique neuro-rehabilitation residential homes provide long-term tailored rehabilitation and support to 4-5 residents in a house to maximise their independence in a safe and homely place on a 24/7 basis.
+Our unique neuro-rehabilitation assisted living services provide long-term tailored rehabilitation and support to 4-5 residents in a house to maximise their independence in a safe and homely place on a 24/7 basis.

 Our family services deliver support nationally through case management, family therapy, parenting skills training, carer training and peer support groups.

 Brain injury is a hidden phenomenon in Irish society.
 Nobody ever thinks it will happen to them.
 But it happens to 52 people in this country every day, often leaving them with a chronic, ongoing condition that can affect their lives and those of their family for months, years and even decades after the initial injury.
 Too often people who acquire brain injuries are young and they are left in inappropriate settings such as nursing homes, community hospitals or at home where families are unable to cope.

 We hear every day about the crisis in our acute health services but what about the people left to exist after surviving a massive trauma like brain injury?
 There are 19,000 brain injuries acquired every year in Ireland and worldwide, brain injury is set to surpass other diseases as the biggest cause of death and disability.
 There is hardly a family in the country that hasn’t been touched by brain injuries caused by stroke, road traffic accidents, falls, tumours and assault.